 Does This Technique Work?

 You know what I originally thought (“No!”).
 What do I think now?
 Find out in the 2-Day Stopping Human Error Course.
-This course is being held on June 14-15, just before the 2021 Global TapRooT® Summit (June 16-18) in Knoxville, TN.
-You can attend both either in-person or virtually.
+This course is being held on October 4-5 in Knoxville, TN.

 Register for the course by clicking on the button below…

-Don’t miss the course and the Summit to help you improve human performance and stop human errors.
+Don’t miss the course f you need to improve human performance and stop human errors.